QAFerenc/WebshopGUITest_JavaScript-Cucumber/README.md

                                                                    - Test Step files
                                                                    - Page files

-  According to the URL endings in the different pages of the test process, we can identify the followings :
+  According to the URL endings in the different pages of the test process, we can identify the following file names :

                          index.html
                          prod.html